-There are four different privilege levels with Level 1 providing the least access and Level 4 providing the most access.
-The current privilege level is identified by the padlock icon on bottom row of PME screen. (for example, icon shows that the PLC is in privilege Level 2).
+There are four different privilege levels.
+Level 1 provides the least access and Level 4 provides the most access.
+The current privilege level is identified by the padlock icon on the bottom row of the PME screen.
+(For example, the icon will display that the PLC is in privilege Level 2).
 Please see Table 4-1 for a description of CPU Privilege Levels.